Assessment of decision-making capacity in adults

 These skills are especially important in the care of adult patients who have diseases that impair cognition.
 Patients with traumatic brain injury, psychiatric illnesses (eg, schizophrenia, bipolar disorder, and unipolar major depression), and neurodegenerative diseases (eg, Alzheimer disease and Parkinson disease) are at risk for impaired capacity.
 Hospitalized patients and older adults are also at risk due to cognitive impairment from chronic diseases, cognitive aging, and delirium.

 This topic reviews the definition of capacity, predictors of impaired capacity, when and how to assess capacity, and how to incorporate an assessment of capacity into clinical judgments about the ability of patients to choose their treatment.
 Informed consent, advance care planning, advance directives, and medical decision making at the end of life are discussed separately.
-(See "Informed procedural consent" and "Advance care planning and advance directives" and "Ethical issues in palliative care" and "Legal aspects in palliative and end of life care".)
+(See "Informed procedural consent" and "Advance care planning and advance directives" and "Ethical issues in palliative care" and "Legal aspects in palliative and end of life care in the United States".)

 Capacity and competency — Capacity describes a person’s ability to a make a decision.
 In a medical context, capacity refers to the ability to utilize information about an illness and proposed treatment options to make a choice that is congruent with one’s own values and preferences.